-WARP is a spring, summer and fall residency program that serves visiting artists every three months and supports creative development for the underrepresented minorities in the community.
+WARP is a 3 month summer residency program that serves visiting artists by supporting creative development.
 WARP operates as a means of fostering marginalized contemporary artists in a creative space founded and maintained by working artists.
 Artists-in-residence are encouraged to experiment with their practice in a creative and progressive setting in the heart of San Francisco.
-WARP is developed to serve and support artists of color.

-The Waller Artist Residency Program (WARP) is offered to black and Latinx ceramic artists.
-Clayroom provides: $250 worth of clay and materials, memberships (valued at $545) with resources at both our Potrero and SoMa studios, and opportunities to receive mentorship and instructor training.
+The Waller Artist Residency Program (WARP) is offered to black emerging ceramic artists.
+Clayroom provides: $250 worth of clay and materials, memberships (valued at $615) with resources at both our Potrero and SoMa studios, and opportunities to receive mentorship and instructor training.
 Artists-in-residence will assist in our member “Power Hours” and studio functions 6 hours per week.
 At the end of residency, Clayroom will host an exhibition to showcase work completed by the artist-in-residence where they will provide an artist talk.

-The application deadline is December 17th, 2022 at 11:59pm PST prior to the year of residency.
-The WARP selection committee will contact all applicants with their application status by the first week of January.
+The application deadline is March 31st 2024 11:59PST.
+The WARP selection committee will contact all applicants April 30th 2024.
 Selections are based solely on the work submitted and artist intention.

 Clayroom’s art studios include equipment that is available for artist-in-residence use during business hours.
 The studios include kilns, pottery wheels, 35+ glazes, spray booth, slab rollers, drying shelves, projectors, full woodshop, etc. Artists-in-residence provide all other tools and materials.
 WARP does not provide housing.

 2023 Residency Sessions

 Summer: June 1 – August 31, 2024 (3 months)

 Application due date for 2023 residency sessions: March 31st, 2022, 11:59pm PST.